phyro/grinvestigation/why_grin.md

 4. **Hides amounts** - Both Grin and Monero use Confidential Transactions to blind the amounts.
 5. **Hides addresses** - Grin doesn't have addresses.
 The outputs are just a random point on the elliptic curve and the secret to spending this output is encoded in that curve point.
 Monero uses stealth addresses.
 6. **Hides the transaction graph (untraceability)** - Bitcoin and Grin don't obfuscate the transaction graph today.
 Monero adds some decoys to the input side of the transaction making the links less clear, but it's not a perfect solution.
 Grin may have some options to improve the transaction graph obfuscation through its ability to noninteractively aggregate transactions, but the options need to be researched.
 7. **Possible constant-size full node** - Bitcoin node can prune historical data and still fully validate.
 This leaves it only with the UTXO set being needed to fully validate a new block, but even this can be reduced to a constant with Utreexo.
-Grin has a very similar ability to prune everything away and get a constant-size full node with the existing accumulators it uses.
+While Grin can prune the historical transactions and has the functionality of Utreexo already available, it still can't fully validate a new block with only inclusion proofs because Grin has a consensus rule that no duplicate outputs can exist which would require an exclusion proof as well - and these are not available with accumulators Grin has.
 It's unclear whether Monero can achieve this, there have been no solutions for that AFAIK.
 8. **Scriptless scripts** - Grin supports some scripting through scriptless-scripts.
 Bitcoin has a more expressive scripting language Bitcoin script - this comes with a lot of additional complexity though.
 9. **Emission curve** - Grin and Monero have a linear emission model which may be more sustainable in the long run.
 10. **Total supply** - Bitcoin has a hardcap of 21 million Bitcoins while both Monero and Grin have an uncapped supply.